Leapo/OctoPrint-ControlPad/README.md

 Currently, this project has only been tested with a Delta Go 3D printer, and containts optional functions specific to the Delta Go.

 # GPIO Assignments
-GPIO Mode is BCM, with GPIO warnings disabled (as multiple processess will access the same GPIOs, by design)

 listen-for-octoprint.py

 GPIO | Device   | Primary Function          | Alternative Function (Long-Press)